Braundo/tldr-scraper/README.md

     ```

 2. Navigate to [localhost:5001](localhost:5001)
 > **NOTE:** I built the Docker image in the repo on my MacBook with an M2 chip.
-If you need to run it on a different architecture, you'll have to [build it](https://docs.docker.com/engine/reference/commandline/build/) on your desired system.
+If you need to run it on a different architecture, you'll have to <a href="https://docs.docker.com/engine/reference/commandline/build/" target="_blank">build it</a> on your desired system.